UBC-FRESH/nemora/notes/nemora_modular_reorg_plan.md

 1. [x] Consolidate distribution metadata (bounds/defaults/extras) into `nemora.distributions`, add registry helper docs/tests, and align top-level roadmap tasks with the new coverage.
 2. [ ] Extend the sampling roadmap: wire `BootstrapResult` outputs into synthforest/simulations, cache/reuse numeric CDF grids for repeated sampling workloads, and document CLI usage for the new integration controls (accuracy tests against SciPy are already in place).
 3. [ ] Capture ingest benchmarking metrics (from `nemora ingest-benchmark` and nightly runs), decide how to surface trends, and document the workflow in README/CONTRIBUTING for ongoing monitoring.
+4. [ ] Build registry inspection tooling:
+   - [ ] Expose a Python helper (e.g., `list_registry_metadata()`) that returns each distribution’s bounds/defaults/extras for downstream modules/tests.
+   - [ ] Add a `nemora registry --describe <name>` / `--show-metadata` CLI path that prints the helper output (JSON and human-readable table) so contributors can audit plugin registrations.
+   - [ ] Extend `tests/test_registry.py` (and CLI smoke tests) to cover the helper/CLI plus plugin edge cases; ensure failures remain descriptive.
+   - [ ] Update docs/README to explain how to inspect the registry (linking to the helper, CLI command, and YAML/entry-point sections).